Kimserey/BlogArchive/x.md

 [https://github.com/Kimserey/SimpleUI](https://github.com/Kimserey/SimpleUI)

-## 2. Use Paket with GitHub dependency to make a file dependency
+## 2. Use Paket with GitHub dependency to keep your web app on the latest update of your UI framework

 Some instruction to get running with Paket can be found here:
 [https://kimsereyblog.blogspot.co.uk/2016/01/quick-setup-with-paket-and-fsx-scripts.html](https://kimsereyblog.blogspot.co.uk/2016/01/quick-setup-with-paket-and-fsx-scripts.html)